<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 You can even turn your phone upside down to create a foreground element.

-Taylor Rees, a well-known photographer with 126K Instagram followers, suggests flipping the mobile upside down and taking pictures of your subject from the ground.
+Some successful content creators suggest flipping the phone upside down and taking pictures of your subject from the ground.

-image 21According to Taylor, this is the best way to add the ground as a foreground element.
+image 21This is one of the best ways to add the ground as a foreground element.

 6. Use colors that complement each other